knopkem/asn1_parser/README.md

 Debug certificate-related issues in applications by understanding the exact structure of certificates and keys.

 ### Education
-Learn about X.509 certificates, ASN.1 encoding, and cryptographic structures through interactive visualization.
+Learn about X.509 certificates, ASN.1 encoding, and cryptographic structures through interactive visualization with real-time hex view.

 ## Supported ASN.1 Types

-Both tools support decoding:
+The web application supports decoding:

 - **BOOLEAN**: True/false values
 - **INTEGER**: Numbers of arbitrary size